adrien-fort/gic-cbs/README.md

 pytest
 ```

+## Observability

+As this is a very basic application which doesn't even have API, no advanced telemetry except for logging has been put in place.
+The code will automatically create a logs directory under the project root and one log file per day will be created.

 ## Documentation
 The documentation for the project is generated using Sphinx.
 You can build the documentation by navigating to the `docs` directory and running: